agrawalsmart7/Rest_API_vulnerable_apps/README.md

 This is the basic REST API vulnerable App, where you will find 3 app.py.
 Each of them contains different structure.

-app1.py: Its a basic app, which doesn't support any hashing or encrypting. app2.py: It supports id hashing, app3.py: It supports token based authentication.
+app1.py: Its a basic app, which doesn't support any hashing or encrypting.<br>
+app2.py: It supports id hashing,<br>
+app3.py: It supports token based authentication. <br>

 To run this enviroment, you just need to run:-